ChustaSoft/StaticData/README.md

 - ICurrencyService
 - IExcangeRateService

-Another implementation that the ASPNET nuget provides is a Controller that provides of all needed methods for retrieving information of all services, without doing anything else.
+Another implementation that the ASPNET nuget provides is a Controller with all needed methods for retrieving information of all services, without doing anything else.

 - Root path: api/staticdata
   - cities/{country}